LCP LCP LCP

 These programs immerse leaders in complex scenarios that mirror real workplace challenges.
 While the situations may feel familiar, navigating them under pressure reveals just how difficult they are to manage.
 Typically, a group of leaders faces the same scenario simultaneously, enabling a shared experience and an opportunity to explain not only the decisions they made but why they made them.

-While leadership style reflects individual personality, experiential learning underscores a critical truth: Effective leadership isn’t about what feels comfortable—it’s about what the situation demands.
+Although leadership style mirrors individual personality, experiential learning highlights a vital truth: Effective leadership centers on what the situation requires, not on personal comfort.

 Most leaders fall somewhere on the spectrum between “directive” (providing explicit instruction) and “empowering” (enabling others to decide).
 Leaders may default to one side, but each approach is only as effective as its alignment with the context.